-ETF Academy Top 5 Risks of Investing in ETFs
+ETF Academy Top 5 ETF risks

 ETFs carry a number of risks.
 Before starting to invest in them, one should be well aware of these risks.

 Volatility refers to the fluctuations of investments, which can vary.
 The more volatile an ETF, the higher the risk.
 Broadly speaking, shares are more volatile than bonds.
 The following graph shows the volatility of the MSCI World index (Net Total Return) during 2008’s financial crisis – an exceptionally difficult time for the global economy.
 From peak to trough, it fell 58%!
 Would you have the nerves to remain invested?
 If so, your investments would have recovered by 2013, going on to make gains.
 When investing, patience is a virtue.

 Past performance is not a reliable indicator of future performance.
 Source: VanEck, Bloomberg.
 Data as of 1/1/2000 - 30/6/2021.